Why I Prefer to Connect via Email

 Here's my contact info:

 Email: jimwink - madison <that 'a'-like symbol> yahoo.com (you'll need to type this address into your email program using the '@' symbol and no spaces; I'm trying to avoid SPAM).
+If you already have another yahoo address for me, use that instead (I don't publish it).

 Land line: 2 5 9 - 1 8 1 2 (area code 6 0 8 for both).